fzero/baaaes/README.md

 # Baaaes 💓

-**Baaaes** is an opininated, fully fleshed-out API server boilerplate based on [ExpressJS](http://expressjs.com) and [Sequelize](http://sequelizejs.com) with woking examples and tests - you just have to jump in and modify it to your needs.
+**Baaaes** is an opinionated, fully fleshed-out API server boilerplate based on [ExpressJS](http://expressjs.com) and [Sequelize](http://sequelizejs.com) with woking examples and tests - you just have to jump in and modify it to your needs.
 I've tried to make the code as legible as possible with plenty of comments where necessary.

 ## TL;DR HOWTO